mflsim/mflsim/README.md

 # Money Flow Sim
 ### About
-Money Flow Sim is the financial simulator/game with detail "person" simulating.
+Money Flow Sim is the financial simlator/game with detail "person" simulating.

 ### Description
+soon

+### Development
+At current stage MFS is engine with cli output.
+API isn't ready yet.

 ### Manual
+soon